-The world-premiere of the new Immersive Van Gogh Exhibit from the creators of the blockbuster show at Atelier des Lumières seen by over 2 million visitors, the premiere of the Immersive Van Gogh Exhibit will bring the art of Vincent to life in Toronto.
+The world-premiere of the new Immersive Van Gogh Exhibit from creators of the blockbuster show in Paris seen by over 2 million visitors, the premiere of the Immersive Van Gogh Exhibit will bring the art of Vincent to life in Toronto.

 Be immersed in 600,000 cubic feet of stunning projection animating the masters’ oeuvre and illuminating the mind of the genius.
 Wander through giant projections that highlight brushstrokes, detail, and colour as you have never experienced them.